tnanami/PQN_vhdl/README.md

 **Piecewise Quadratic Neuron (PQN) model** is a spiking neuron model designed to faithfully reproduce a variety of neuronal activities with limited computational cost.
 In addition, the PQN model is designed to support the efficient implementation on digital arithmetic circuits.
 This repository provides a simple vhdl codes of the PQN model.
 The codes are incorporated into the Xilinx Vivado projects, allowing users to easily run PQN models on FPGAs.
-This repository contains 8 Vivado projects, each of which corresponds to 8 different modes of the PQN model (RSexci, RSinhi, FS, LTS, IB, EB, PB, or Class2).
+This repository contains 8 Vivado projects, each of which corresponds to 8 different modes of the PQN model (RSexci, RSinhi, FS, LTS, IB, EB, PB, or Class II).
 Each mode is fitted to reproduce the corresponding ionic-conductance model.
 Python version of the PQN model is available from [PQN_py](https://github.com/tnanami/PQN_py "PQN_py").